The Royal and Ancient Golf Club of St Andrews: History

 The organisation was founded in 1754 as the Society of St Andrews Golfers, a local golf club playing at St Andrews Links.
 The club quickly grew in importance.
-In 1834, King William IV recognized St Andrews as Royal and Ancient and The Royal Society of St Andrews Golfers grandly proclaimed it the Home of Golf.
+In 1834, King William IV recognised St Andrews as Royal and Ancient and The Royal Society of St Andrews Golfers grandly proclaimed it the Home of Golf.

 Later it was referred to as The Royal and Ancient Golf Club of St Andrews.
 In 1897, the Society codified the rules of golf.
-Gradually over the next 30 years, it was invited to take control of the running of golf tournaments at other courses.
+Over the next 30 years, it was gradually invited to take control of the running of golf tournaments at other courses.

+Claire Dowling was appointed to serve as the club's first female captain, for 2026–27.

 Golf club

-The Royal and Ancient Golf Club of St Andrews itself is now simply a golf club although membership is by invitation only.
+The Royal and Ancient Golf Club of St Andrews itself is now simply a golf club, although membership is by invitation only.
 It has 2,400 members from all over the world.
 Although the clubhouse is situated just behind the first tee of the Old Course, the club does not own any of the St Andrews courses.

 St Andrews Links are public golf courses, and must share the tee times with members of other local clubs, residents and visitors alike.
-Responsibility for the management of the courses is undertaken by the St Andrews Links Trust, a charitable organisation that owns and runs seven golf courses at St Andrews.
+Responsibility for managing the courses is undertaken by the St Andrews Links Trust, a charitable organisation that owns and runs eight golf courses at St Andrews.